LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 Loop count is 8
 Out of loop.
 ```
-It is pretty easy to forget that break applies to the entire loop, so deep breaks are problematic.
+This is a silly example, but it's to show that deep breaks are problematic.
-Proper usage of break and continue is just fine though.
+However, proper usage can increase readability.
-One typical use case is leaving a loop early once a specific condition occurs.
+Typical use case are leaving a loop early once a specific condition occurs, or loop and a half cases.
-Such as finding a specific value in an array.
-Another example could be calling a function in a standard for loop that can return an error.
+Finding a specific value in an array, or calling a function in a standard for loop that can return an error.
-It may not make sense to add this function call into the conditional or create a holding value for it to check the next iteration.
+It may not make sense to add an extra variable into the conditionalor check for error each iteration.
-Perhaps the more simple solution would be to break or return early.
-This is not to say that break and continue should be used every where, but to use it at the right moment.
+Sometimes they offer a more simple solution.
+It would not make much sense to completely ban their usage.
+If anything it would be an advisory rule against their usage unless it is for their niche role.
+TBut then again, that's basically just saying use them when they fit.
 Preferably your loops would be a simple enough to where they are not needed or only one of these statement would be needed.

 #### Recursion
 It is true that recursion can create small easily readable functions, but they do have a cost behind the scene.
-NASA avoids recursion as they must have certainty in stack bounds.
+cNASA avoids recursion as they must have certainty in stack bounds.
+Iterative solutions have a bound that can be determined statically, but finding a bound to recursion statically is much more difficult.
-They want to have an acyclic function call graph that proves execution falls within bounds.
+NASA want an acyclic function call graph that proves execution falls within bounds.
 What I like to call the "recursion tax" where each method call adds its parameters, return pointer, and frame to the stack can pass the bounds of the stack if the tax becomes too much.
 Your testing could show it is within bounds, but what happens during unexpected behavior?
 In this case all you really know is it will either reach the base case or blow out the stack.
 There are ways to make recursion safer such as limiting the number of calls or adding stack overflow checks.
 There is even tail recursion optimization which helps in reducing most stack overflows, but there still looms the threat of stack overflows.
+For saftey critical systems, recursion is too much of a risk compared to bounded iterative methods.
 With the absence of recursion, NASA can handle run away code in a much simpler manner specified in rule 2.
 The absence of recursion also keeps thread stacks with in bounds.
 Since threads reside within the same memory space it could be possible for an unchecked recursive method to clobber another thread stack.
-//ADD MORE HERE MAYBE?
 I do recognize the usage of recursion.
 Some problems may just be too complex for iterative implementations like trees or parsing a JSON.
 Depending on the language, recursion can be avoided, but it is more of an avoid it if you can for general programming.

 #### Goto
 Goto is a little weird.
-It is viewed with absolute hatred for what is has done in the past, but with other flow constructs replacing it's now like a cursed relic for those who dare to use it.
+It is viewed as a monster of the past for those who lived it and a cursed relic for those who haven't.
-This hatred is not unjustified, but there are some niche use cases.
-Two examples are jumping strictly down to a common error handling section, or jumping out of deep nested loops.
-Although for deep nesting I feel it would be better to fix the deep nesting.
-Even in these cases to aid in readability goto feels like a forced eyesore.
-It makes sense why it is banned for what it can bring, and its ban does not hurt anything.
-For general programming you very rarely will need something like goto, and honestly it should be avoided to prevent arguments.
+There was good reason for the hatred, and with structured programming becoming the new thing goto was exhiled.
+Now that some time has past, with structured programming and OOP as the standard, goto kind of... just exists.
+Although I suppose Linux kernel devs could argue some points with their do-while goto loops.
+Now adays goto has this one very special specific use case to jump to error handling.
+MEM12-C explains how this could be used (MEM12-C)[https://wiki.sei.cmu.edu/confluence/display/c/MEM12-C.+Consider+using+a+goto+chain+when+leaving+a+function+on+error+when+using+and+releasing+resources]
+This is touted as the best use case for goto in trying to increase readability.
+It is of course still possible to avoid goto for a more structured approach, but this can be less readable.
+If we want to abide by the rule of what would be more simple, there could be an argument to use goto specifically for this.
+It could also be argued that goto is not needed and to stick to standard flow to avoid bringing issues related to goto.
+Without an official statement I would assume NASA still completely bans goto.
+For general programming I would advise against using goto.
+It is not needed 99% of the time, but it could be useful that incrediably rare 1%.

 #### Setjmp() LongJmp()
 Setjmp() and longjmp() make sense to ban given the embedded environment and safety critical requirements.